HawkSP/HawkSP.github.io/Readme.md

      * Adding New Releases to Readme.md

-     * Adding email account to Readme.md
+     * Adding an email account to Readme.md

      * Adding SurfIcon